bjamturley/MedSchoolAtlas/Clinical skills/Neurological exam.md

 Strike the tuning fork and touch the stem to the distal interphalangeal joint of the pointer finger and the interphalangeal joint of the big toe.
 Insure they feel the same bilaterally.
 ## Proprioception (feet only)
 Isolate the joint and hold their toe.
 Lift it up and down and ask if they can feel the difference in direction.
 Ask patient to close their eyes and respond if you are moving the toe up and down.
-## Romberg
-Ask patient to place feet together with hands to the side.
-Have them close their eyes for 10 seconds.
-Make sure you position yourself to catch them if they fall.
 # Motor Assessment
 ## Muscle bulk
 Palpate their muscles in upper and lower extremities, checking for atrophy.
 Compliment gainz as necessary.